How are super funds and Income accounts invested and why you need to know

 Investing Your Money

-BUSSQ invests your savings across nine main types of investments or asset classes:
+BUSSQ invests your savings across eight main types of investments or asset classes:

 - Shares (Australian and International)